Nikon has been filling out its range of full-frame cameras in recent years, meaning that photographers of all types are now spoiled for choice.

 With 51 focus points, the D4S is a little behind the D5, but the autofocus is super quick and accurate, and battery life of around 3,000 shots means you won’t be stopping to change out the battery every five minutes.

-The D4S is also fitted with a sensor which has the lowest numbers of pixels in this range.
+The D4S is also fitted with a sensor that has the lowest numbers of pixels in this range.

 However, you can still pick up plenty of detail in its 16.2 megapixels when you add in the improved autofocus and subject tracking algorithms.
 Full HD 60p recording isn’t 4K, but the video option is there if you need it.